Fede-stack/TONY/_pages/advMarkers.md

 ## `IntrinsicDimensionFinder`

-Intrinsic dimension (ID) of a set of representations — the effective number of degrees of freedom of the manifold they lie on, estimated with ABIDE (binomial estimator + kstar scale selection).
+Intrinsic dimension (ID) of a set of representations, the effective number of degrees of freedom of the manifold they lie on, estimated with ABIDE (binomial estimator + kstar scale selection).
 Encoding is handled by the class.
+ID has been used as a discriminative marker to separate patients with psychosis from healthy controls on the basis of free-generated text: the embeddings of the two groups lie on manifolds of measurably different dimensionality, so the estimate can be computed per group (or per participant) and compared directly.

 ```python
 IntrinsicDimensionFinder(